VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   'ReplaceIfDifferent'      | Conditionally replace the document, but only if the
                             |    the data structures that define the document are not equal.

-Help for ndi.calculation/add_appdoc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/add_appdoc is inherited from superclass ndi.app.appdoc
 ```

 ---